 Children in Reception receive discrete phonics teaching daily and are quickly encouraged to share books with their teachers and other classmates.
 Children in KS1 have daily phonic and spelling lessons, as well as being introduced to grammar teaching.
-We use Jolly Phonics as the basis of our phonics teaching and learning.
+We use Little Wandle as the basis of our phonics teaching and learning.
 In KS2 children are taught in units of work which include spelling and grammar sessions.
 During this lesson time the children may work independently, in pairs or as a group.
 They may present their work on whiteboards, in their books or even on large sheets of sugar paper.
 We often photograph these pieces and collate them in the children’s books for future use.
 Children are heard read on a regular basis, either individually, or as part of a guided group reading session.

 Learning is grouped into units, e.g. recounts, traditional tales etc...
 From year 2 the children stick targets into their books for each unit and jointly review their progress with their teachers.
 Units are based around a text type and children are exposed to the text type in a variety of ways across the curriculum.
 They develop the ability to read a text, identify key elements of a text type e.g. use of language and suitable sentence structures and then create a written piece based on the text type.

 All classes have a set of non-negotiable targets that the children work to, and these are used across all curriculum areas.
-Children from Year 2 – 6 complete a Big Write independent writing task in school every two weeks.

 We do not follow one scheme of work, instead we draw from a range of resources available in school and on line.
-These documents can be found in the class pages.

 At Offley Endowed School we believe that Maths is for life and it is our aim to ensure that all of our children cultivate both a love for numbers and a passion for reasoning, problem solving and mental fluency.